PoisotLab/ms_straight_lines/manuscript.md

 ### Stability imposes a limit on network size

-Our model introduces a puzzling question: can organisms really interact with an infinite number of partners?
+Can organisms really interact with an infinite number of partners?
 According to +@eq:ld, at large values of $S$, the linkage density scales according to $p\times S$ (which is supported by empirical data), and so species are expected to have on average $2\times p\times S$